The Anti-PCOS Diet Plan: 9 Tips for Women with PCOS

 #3: Choose Low-GI Carbs

 Carbs that have a high Glycemic Index (GI) rating are quickly broken down by the body and cause a rapid, large rise in blood glucose levels, which in turn triggers the pancreas to release large amounts of insulin.
 Insulin is necessary for the body to be able to use glucose for energy, but high amounts of insulin can lead to insulin resistance and obesity, which may worsen PCOS symptoms.
 In contrast, low-GI carbs, which take much longer to digest, cause only a small, slow rise in the blood glucose and insulin levels.
-In addition, low-GI foods reduce cravings — which could lead to weight gain — as they provide the body with a slow, steady supply of energy.
+In addition, low-GI foods reduce cravings as they provide the body with a slow, steady supply of energy.
 Most non-starchy vegetables, legumes and fruit have a low GI rating while most refined carbohydrate-rich foods are rated high on the Glycemic Index.

 #4: Load on B vitamins